apache/datasketches-postgresql/README.md

 This code is intended to be distributed as a PostgreSQL extension on [PGXN site](https://pgxn.org/)

 This code is expected to be compatible with PostgreSQL versions 9.6 and higher.
-It was tested with REL\_11\_STABLE branch.
 PostreSQL must be installed to compile the extension.
 The path to PostgreSQL executables must be set up (try running 'pg_config' to test).
 For PostgreSQL installation instructions see [PostgreSQL documentation](https://www.postgresql.org/docs/current/tutorial-start.html)